 Maureen was long on sweetness and short on caution.
 She triggered my father’s stubborn streak.

 Maureen froze, a voiceless “Oops” etched on her face.

-But the correct answer was, “Everybody.”
-She just couldn’t get it out.
+But the correct answer was, “Everybody,” but she couldn’t get it out.

-My generation distrusted experts.
-The spent too much time find fault with anything we enjoyed.
+My generation distrusts experts.
+They spend too much time finding fault with anything we enjoy.

 Who guessed that consuming coffee would evolve, in the short lifespan of Seattle’s beverage giant, from health risk to salubrious ritual?